Ch3ru09/popsicle-crash/brainstorm.md

 ### 1.2 Board setup

-When I first thought of making this game, I immediately thought of how to store the game state in a grid inspired by other grid games such as chess.
+When I first thought of making this game from scratch, I immediately thought of how to store the game state in a grid inspired by other grid games such as chess.

 To represent a chess game using a bitmap array, there's basically 2 solutions: using a 2d array or using a single line array and modulo operations.